Introduction

 Contrary to some misconceptions, the Charleville Musket was not one of the first firearms designed with fully interchangeable parts.
 While greater standardization was achieved—especially with the Model 1763 and later the Model 1777—true interchangeability did not come until the 19th century with Honoré Blanc’s work and later U.S. military advancements.

 Production was centered in Charleville, but additional manufacturing took place at Maubeuge, Saint-Étienne, and Tulle, ensuring a consistent supply to French forces.
-During peak production in the mid-18th century, these armories collectively produced an estimated 30,000 to 50,000 muskets annually, a testament to the efficiency of French arms production.
+During peak production in the mid-18th century, these armories collectively produced an estimated 30,000 to 50,000 muskets annually, a reflection of the efficiency of French arms production.

 Combat Use and Historical Significance